GESIS-Methods-Hub/content-ideas/.github/ISSUE_TEMPLATE/in_review.md

 Provide a detailed description of the issue.
 Include any relevant context

 **Issue Type:**
-- type: dropdown
-    id: issue type
-    attributes:
-      label: What is the type of this issue?
-      multiple: true
-      options:
-        - compliance with checklist
+- [ ] Compliance with checklist
-        - reusability: to execute or modify
-        - replicability: replicating same output
+- [ ] Reusability issue in executing or modifying the code
+- [ ] Replicability in producing the results that does not match with the given output
-        - documentation: method reporting or template
+- [ ] Documentation: method reporting or template

 **Expected Output:**
 Describe what you expected to happen.